JB Hi-Fi: 2010s

-2020–present
+2020s

 By 2020 most of JB Hi-Fi's sales had shifted away from software (music CDs, DVDs and video games) to hardware (such as televisions, mobile phones and computers).
 That year software sales made up only 8% of total sales for the retailer, down from 27% in 2010.

 On 28 April 2021, it was announced that Richard Murray, JB Hi-Fi's CEO of seven years, would be leaving his role at the end of August to work alongside trader Solomon Lew at the latter's company Premier Investments.
 Terry Smart, the head of The Good Guys, was announced as Murray's replacement on the same day.

 In December 2023, a class action lawsuit was lodged against the company in which the retailer was accused of offering extended warranties which are alleged to be worthless or of little value, as they "essentially offer Australian consumers the same thing as what they already get for free under the Australian Consumer Law".

 In September 2024, JB Hi-Fi acquired a 75% stake in kitchen and bathroom business E&S Trading for $47.8 million.
+In February 2025, the company launched its retail media network in partnership with Retail MediaWorks.